lagimik/PartnerCrucible/PowerPlatformSolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :-----
+[Join the Power BI Partner Community](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR8drSp2x0QRGiQ3Hbkpe_DRUMENQR0pJWUNITEpMUEpWTVlFN0dXOFlJOS4u) | The Power BI Partner Community is a Microsoft Teams site created for Power BI partners listed on https://powerbi.microsoft.com/en-us/ to collaborate and connect with the engineering team.
+Currently, we have about 2,900 members. | Form
 [Power BI Community](https://www.microsoftpartnercommunity.com/t5/Business-Intelligence/ct-p/Businessintelligence)| Leverage resources to grow your BI practice |...
+[Tech Talks: Business Intelligence ​Partner Community Call Series](http://aka.ms/TechTalksBI) | This is a weekly call on Wednesdays from 8 – 9am Pacific Time held via Teams and hosted by the Microsoft BAP SI Success Team and Engineering SMEs.
+During these calls, Microsoft Engineering members will provide updates on key technical capabilities, partner program updates, trainings, resources, and more spanning Business Intelligence.
+Don’t miss this opportunity to learn the latest and greatest about Power BI, Azure Synapse Analytics, and more – directly from its developers!  | Partner Community
+[Power BI](https://powerplatformpartners.transform.microsoft.com/products/powerbi) | Power BI Partner Landing Page  | Transform
 [Dashboard in a Day (DIAD)](https://powerbi.microsoft.com/en-us/diad/) | A one-day, hands-on workshop for business analysts that covers all the capabilities of Power BI | Power BI
 [Learning Plan Resources for Power BI](https://www.microsoftpartnercommunity.com/t5/Readiness-Training/Learning-Plan-Resources-for-Power-BI/td-p/75556) | Content to assist in upskilling on Microsoft Power BI| Tech Community
 [Power BI Enterprise Deployment Whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP)| This whitepaper covers key considerations, the decisions which will be necessary throughout the process, and potential issues, and best practices|...